IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

    cryodyn 51.0          hello_mpi     ige-calcul1   00:00:12      3564K            COMPLETED

-`MaxRSS`: Maximum RAM used by the job, you can also get the MAximum RAM used by a given task
+**MaxRSS: Maximum RAM used by the job, you can also get the MAximum RAM used by a given task
 ```